rghorpade/blockchain-ekyc-sawtooth/README.md

 ## 4. Client Application

-Client application uses REST API endpoints to upload (POST), get (GET) documents on the sawtooth blockchain platform.
+The client application uses REST API endpoints to upload (POST), get (GET) documents on the sawtooth blockchain platform.
 It is written in Nodejs.
 In case of uploading, few steps to be considered:
 * Creating and encoding transactions having header, header signature, payload (Transaction payloads are composed of binary-encoded data that is opaque to the validator.)

 ![](http://www.primechaintech.com/img/sawtooth/transaction.png)